graphile/graphile.github.io/src/pages/postgraphile/pricing.md

 queries) for this purpose; although the Pro features can still be helpful to dissuade your developers from building expensive queries!)

+### Does the licenses cover my production cluster?

+The [Pro plugin EULA](https://store.graphile.com/eulas/postgraphile-pro/) states you may:

+> use up to four Production Instances and up to 100 Development Instances of the Software

+This is enough to cover a small cluster of PostGraphile 4 servers.
+If you will be running a larger cluster than this, please [get in touch](mailto:team@graphile.org?subject=Large%20cluster) for custom licensing.

+### How many licenses do I need to cover my multiple development/testing stages?

+The [Pro plugin EULA](https://store.graphile.com/eulas/postgraphile-pro/) states you may:

+> use up to four Production Instances and up to 100 Development Instances of the Software

+"Development Instance" is defined as "an Instance that is used to support development, testing or deployment of a Production Instance", which covers standard development, staging, QA and similar environments.

+If you have larger needs than this, please [get in touch](mailto:team@graphile.org?subject=Large%20cluster) for custom licensing.

 ### Where are the @graphile/pro docs/changelog?

 You can read the [@graphile/pro README on npm](https://www.npmjs.com/package/@graphile/pro).
 There's also a lot more information in the [Production Considerations](/postgraphile/production/) page on this website.

+### Is the fulfillment of the license key automated?

+Yes, license keys are issued automatically by our store software upon completion of the payment process.

+### Do license keys "phone home"?

+No, license keys are static and contain all the necessary claims, not dissimilar to JWTs.
+Our software does not "phone home."

+You are not permitted to use the software once the EULA terminates (e.g. if you stop paying).
+We trust you, and want to minimise your maintenance burden, so the automated keys expire after one year rather than one month.
+You will be able to issue new keys via the store when your key is near to expiry.
+Please do not abuse our trust.

 ### Commercial plugins help fund development on PostGraphile